1. Bicom Systems

 After upgrading the Secondary host, we would need to initiate a failover so that Secondary and Primary switch places, and that one should not take more than 15 minutes.
 There will be downtime during the failover, around 15 minutes in total.
 During failover, any VPSs running on the Primary host will become non-operational(VPSs on Processing Hosts should not be affected).

-4. Lastly, we would upgrade the Secondary Host (former Primary) to 3.3.x as well.
+4. Lastly, we would upgrade the Secondary Host (former Primary) to 4.8.2 as well.

-At that moment all Hosts should be on 3.3.x now and we can proceed with the upgrade to the latest version.
-The reason why we do not go directly to latest is that there were many core changes in the SERVERware after 3.2.x and we can not risk any kind of data loss.
+At that moment all Hosts should be on v4.8.2 now and we can proceed with the upgrade to the v5.x version.

-5. We would repeat the described process above to get all hosts on v4.x and there will downtime again for each Processing host as well as during failover procedure.
+5. We would repeat the described process above(1.-4.) to get all hosts on v5.x, and there will be downtime again for each Processing host as well as during the failover procedure.

-1. On the scheduled date & time, we will start firstly with the upgrade of the Backup host to 4.x, and there will be no downtime as it is the Backup host in question.
+1. On the scheduled date & time, we will start firstly with the upgrade of the Backup host to v5.x, and there will be no downtime as it is the Backup host in question.

-2. Secondly, we will update PROCESSING HOSTS.
-While the host is restarting all the VPSs left on host in question will have some downtime (downtime depends on the hardware performance).
+2. Secondly, we will update PROCESSING HOSTSWhile the host is restarting all the VPSs left on host in question will have some downtime (downtime depends on the hardware performance)

 We will repeat the same procedure for other hosts in the Cluster until all PROCESSING HOSTS are updated.